 It is important to take professional advice before making any decision relating to your personal finances.
-Information within this newsletter is based on our current understanding of taxation and can be subject to change in future.
+Information within this document is based on our current understanding and can be subject to change without notice and the accuracy and completeness of the information cannot be guaranteed.
 It does not provide individual tailored investment advice and is for guidance only.
-Some rules may vary in different parts of the UK; please ask for details.
+Some rules may vary in different parts of the UK.
 We cannot assume legal liability for any errors or omissions it might contain.
 Levels and bases of, and reliefs from taxation are those currently applying or proposed and are subject to change; their value depends on the individual circumstances of the investor.
+No part of this document may be reproduced in any manner without prior permission.

 The value of investments can go down as well as up and you may not get back the full amount you invested.
 The past is not a guide to future performance and past performance may not necessarily be repeated.
+If you withdraw from an investment in the early years, you may not get back the full amount you invested.
 Changes in the rates of exchange may have an adverse effect on the value or price of an investment in sterling terms if it is denominated in a foreign currency.
-Taxation depends on individual circumstances as well as tax law and HMRC practice which can change.